nirmaangoyal/GradeYourTeacher/README.md

 2. Add user authentication and authorization.
 3. Implement caching to reduce API calls and improve performance.
 4. Add more comprehensive error handling and logging.
-5. Develop a front-end interface for better user interaction.